chasemp/timeline/README.md

 cd astro
 npm install

-# Fetch data (optional - will use existing data if tokens not provided)
+# Fetch data (optional - will use existing data if not fetched)
 npm run generate

 # Start dev server